What Currency Does Ireland Use: The Euro or the Punt?

 Historical Legacy:

-• Even after adopting the Euro, the Central Bank retains the nostalgic national identity tied to the Punt.
+Even after adopting the Euro, the Central Bank retains the historical record and institutional memory tied to the Punt era.

 Looking Back at the History of Ireland's Currency